Aluminium - Element information, properties and uses

 Chris Smith

-This week the chemical cause of transatlantic linguistic friction.
-Is it an um or an ium at the end?
-It turns out us Brits might have egg on our faces as well as a liberal smattering of what we call aluminium.
+This week, we delve into the chemical cause of transatlantic linguistic friction.
+Is it an 'um' or an 'ium' at the end?
+It turns out us Brits might have egg on our faces along with a liberal smattering of what we call aluminium.

 Kira J. Weissman

-'I feel like I'm trapped in a tin box at 39000 feet'.
-It's a common refrain of the flying-phobic, but maybe they would find comfort in knowing that the box is actually made of aluminium - more than 66000 kg of it, if they're sitting in a jumbo jet.
-While lamenting one's presence in an 'aluminium box' doesn't have quite the same ring, there are several good reasons to appreciate this choice of material.
+"I feel like I'm trapped in a tin box at 39,000 feet."
+It's a common refrain of the flying-phobic, but maybe they would find comfort in knowing that the box is actually made of aluminium—over 66,000 kg of it, if they're sitting in a jumbo jet.
+While lamenting one's presence in an 'aluminium box' doesn't have quite the same ring, there are several good reasons to appreciate this material.
 Pure aluminium is soft.
-However, alloying it with elements such as such as copper, magnesium, and zinc, dramatically boosts its strength while leaving it lightweight, obviously an asset when fighting against gravity.
-The resulting alloys, sometimes more malleable than aluminium itself, can be moulded into a variety of shapes, including the aerodynamic arc of a plane's wings, or its tubular fuselage.
-And whereas iron rusts away when exposed to the elements, aluminium forms a microscopically thin oxide layer, protecting its surface from further corrosion.
-With this hefty CV, it's not surprising to find aluminium in many other vehicles, including ships, cars, trucks, trains and bicycles.
+However, alloying it with elements like copper, magnesium, and zinc dramatically boosts its strength while keeping it lightweight, a clear advantage when fighting gravity.
+These alloys, sometimes more malleable than aluminium itself, can be molded into various shapes, including the aerodynamic arcs of a plane's wings or its tubular fuselage.
+Whereas iron rusts when exposed to the elements, aluminium forms a thin oxide layer, protecting its surface from corrosion.
+With this impressive résumé, it's no surprise aluminium is found in many other vehicles, including ships, cars, trucks, trains, and bicycles.

-Happily for the transportation industry, nature has blessed us with vast quantities of aluminium.
-The most abundant metal in the earth's crust, it's literally everywhere.
-Yet aluminium remained undiscovered until 1808, as it's bound up with oxygen and silicon into hundreds of different minerals, never appearing naturally in its metallic form.
-Sir Humphrey Davy, the Cornish chemist who discovered the metal, called it 'aluminum', after one of its source compounds, alum.
-Shortly after, however, the International Union of Pure and Applied Chemistry (or IUPAC) stepped in, standardizing the suffix to the more conventional 'ium'.
-In a further twist to the nomenclature story, the American Chemical Society resurrected the original spelling in 1925, and so ironically it is the Americans and not the British that pronounce the element's name as Davy intended.
+Nature has blessed the transportation industry with vast quantities of aluminium.
+As the most abundant metal in the Earth's crust, it's nearly everywhere.
+Yet, aluminium remained undiscovered until 1808, since it is bound with oxygen and silicon into various minerals and never appears naturally in its metallic form.
+Sir Humphrey Davy, the Cornish chemist, called it 'aluminum,' after one of its source compounds, alum.
+Shortly thereafter, the International Union of Pure and Applied Chemistry (IUPAC) standardized it to the more conventional 'ium.'
+Oddly enough, in 1925, the American Chemical Society resurrected the original spelling, so it is the Americans, not the British, who pronounce the element's name as Davy intended.

-In 1825, the honour of isolating aluminium for the first time fell to the Danish Scientist Hans Christian Øersted.
-He reportedly said of his prize, 'It forms a lump of metal that resembles tin in colour and sheen" - not an overly flattering description, but possibly an explanation for airline passengers' present confusion.
-The difficulty of ripping aluminium from its oxides - for all early processes yielded only kilogram quantities at best - ensured its temporary status as a precious metal, more valuable even than gold.
-In fact, an aluminium bar held pride of place alongside the Crown Jewels at the 1855 Paris Exhibition, while Napoleon is said to have reserved aluminium tableware for only his most honoured guests.
+In 1825, Danish Scientist Hans Christian Ørsted had the honor of isolating aluminium for the first time.
+He described it as, "a lump of metal that resembles tin in color and sheen"—not a flattering description but possibly an explanation for passengers' confusion.
+The challenging task of separating aluminium from its oxides ensured its temporary status as a precious metal, more valuable than gold.
+An aluminium bar was displayed alongside the Crown Jewels at the 1855 Paris Exhibition, and Napoleon reserved aluminium tableware for his most honored guests.

-It wasn't until 1886 that Charles Martin Hall, an uncommonly dogged, amateur scientist of 22, developed the first economic means for extracting aluminium.
-Working in a woodshed with his older sister as assistant, he dissolved aluminium oxide in a bath of molten sodium hexafluoroaluminate (more commonly known as 'cryolite'), and then pried the aluminium and oxygen apart using a strong electrical current.
-Remarkably, another 22 year-old, the Frenchman Paul Louis Toussaint Héroult, discovered exactly the same electrolytic technique at almost exactly the same time, provoking a transatlantic patent race.
-Their legacy, enshrined as the Hall-Héroult process, remains the primary method for producing aluminium on a commercial scale - currently million of tons every year from aluminium's most plentiful ore, bauxite.
+It wasn't until 1886 that Charles Martin Hall, an amateur scientist, developed the first economic means of extracting aluminium.
+Working with his sister in a woodshed, he dissolved aluminium oxide in molten sodium hexafluoroaluminate (commonly known as 'cryolite') and separated the aluminium and oxygen using a strong electrical current.
+Remarkably, Frenchman Paul Louis Toussaint Héroult discovered the same technique around the same time, leading to a patent race.
+Their method, known as the Hall-Héroult process, remains the primary method for producing aluminium commercially, yielding millions of tons annually from bauxite, aluminium's most plentiful ore.

 Chris Smith

-Researcher Kira Weissman from Saarland University in Saarbruken, Germany with the story of Aluminium and why I haven't been saying it in the way that Humphrey David intended.
-Next week, talking of the way the elements sound, what about this one.
+Researcher Kira Weissman from Saarland University in Saarbrucken, Germany, shares the story of aluminium and why I haven't been pronouncing it as Humphrey Davy intended.
+Next week, we explore another element and its unique sound.

 Brian Clegg

-There aren't many elements with names that are onomatopoeic.
-Say oxygen or iodine and there is no clue in the sound of the word to the nature of the element, but zinc is different - zinc, zinc, zinc, you can almost hear a set of coins falling into an old fashioned bath.
-It just has to be a hard metal.
-In use, zinc is often hidden away, almost secretive.
-It stops iron rusting, sooths sunburn, keeps dandruff at bay, combines with copper to make a very familiar gold coloured alloy and keeps us alive but we hardly notice it.
+There aren't many elements whose names are onomatopoeic.
+Say oxygen or iodine, and there's no clue in the word's sound about the element.
+But zinc is different—zinc, zinc, zinc—you can almost hear coins falling into an old-fashioned bath.
+It's a hard metal.
+Zinc is often hidden away, stopping iron from rusting, soothing sunburn, combating dandruff, combining with copper to make brass, and keeping us healthy.
+Yet, we hardly notice it.

 Chris Smith

-And you can catch up with the clink of zinc with Brian Clegg on next week's Chemistry in its element.
-I'm Chris Smith, thank you for listening and goodbye.
+You can catch up with the clink of zinc with Brian Clegg on next week's Chemistry in Its Element.
+I'm Chris Smith.
+Thank you for listening and goodbye.

 (Promo)